Re-Aged Debt Disputes: Fix an Incorrect Date of Delinquency Fast

 How to Spot a Re-Aged Debt

 2. Look for an account whose DOFD is newer than your own records—especially if the open date or last payment date was recently updated.
-(Think “disputing wrong date of first delinquency.”)

-3. Compare any collection’s open date to the original charge-off; a new open date is OK, but the DOFD never moves.
+3. Compare any collection account’s open date to the original date of first delinquency.
+A new open date is OK, but the DOFD never moves, even after the account is purchased by a collection agency (and even if the consumer files a bankruptcy).

 4. If a collector suddenly appears after years of silence, check that they didn’t quietly extend the negative mark on your credit report by re-aging.